TyliOnel/Deep_Learning_Alphabet_Soup/Model_Report.md

 The preprocessing resulted in 44 features.
 The target variable was IS_SUCCESSFUL, and the data was divided into training and test subsets.

+### Data Preprocessing Questions

+What variable(s) are the target(s) for your model?
+    - Target variable was the IS_SUCCESSFUL column What variable(s) are the features for your model?
+    - Every column that was not dropped were the features fed into the model What variable(s) should be removed from the input data because they are neither targets nor features?
+    - - 'EIN' & 'NAME'

-**Compiling, Training, and Evaluating the Model**
+## **Compiling, Training, and Evaluating the Model**

 The objective was to achieve a predictive accuracy above 75%.
 I conducted seven official attempts using machine learning and neural network techniques.
 Each attempt resulted in an accuracy rate of approximately 72%, falling slightly short of the target accuracy.
-I changed the number of columns dropped, the cutoff points and the different amount of layers and neurons used.

 ### Results from each model attempt are detailed below:

+How many neurons, layers, and activation functions did you select for your neural network model, and why?

-*ATTEMPT #1*
+#### *ATTEMPT #1*

 The first attempt (AlphabetSoupCharity_model_1.h5) resulted in an accuracy score of 73.3%.